uchicago-mscapp-projects/snow-lm/README.md

 3. From the directory install virtual environment and dependencies: poetry install Activate the virtual environment: $poetry shell$
 Run the project:
-For running the dashboard: python3 -m snowlm dashboard
+For running the dashboard: python3 -m snowlm

 ### Example Insights (Add charts and screenshots of graphics).
 -